Graduate education in optics in Japan and the United States: impact of funding levels on educational structure: Differences in coursework and learning experience

 \section{Differences in coursework and learning experience}

 Among many research universities in the U.S., almost every course with more than 10 students can expect to be assigned a student teaching assistant.
 Having TAs provides a means of financially supporting PhD students, while also freeing up a professors' time.
 Diligent students in the U.S.\ can expect to spend perhaps 4 hours per week, per class, on homework assignments.
-While many academics have argued against this system as a waste of students' time,\cite{Mazur1996} others have also argued for its importance in learning technical material.\cite{Byun2014} I admit to being in the latter camp myself, as I feel that listening to lectures gives a shallow, introductory understanding to a topic, while solving well-designed problems forces one to face the details and struggle to achieve deeper understanding.
-Perhaps the key difference is that the problems should be ``well-designed''.
+While many academics have argued against this system as a waste of students' time,\cite{Mazur1996} others have also argued for its importance in learning technical material.\cite{Byun2014} The standard lecture course in Japan also involves shorter in-class time: 1.5 hours of lecture time per week for 15 weeks --- nearly half that of the equivalent course in the U.S.

 The issue of who does the grading reveals another contrast between the U.S.\ and Japan.
 Professors' limited time means that the few TA positions provided in Japan naturally leads to fewer and shorter homework assignments.
-I would roughly estimate the problem-solving time spent by students to be about one-fifth that of students in the U.S. Few professors are willing to spend hour after hour on grading homework assignments, week after week.
-Most likely, without the substantial support for TAs at U.S.\ universities, the demanding homework system there would evaporate.
+Few professors are willing to spend hour after hour on grading homework assignments, week after week, so that problem-solving time spent by Japanese students is perhaps one-fifth that of students in the U.S. We can conclude that without the substantial support for TAs at U.S.\ universities, the demanding homework system there would likely evaporate.

-The standard lecture course in Japan also involves shorter in-class time: 1.5 hours of lecture time per week for 15 weeks --- which is half that of the equivalent course in the U.S. The large majority of lectures are naturally given in Japanese, though there are some that are available in English.
-This is another place where Japanese, and other non-European-language students suffer from an extra burden: in addition to their technical studies they must simultaneously pursue language study, since the world language for technical work is English.
-Even in Japan, it is expected that the best research work should be published in English rather than Japanese.
-This is not a trivial burden on a diligent student's time.
-Relative to a native speaker of English, it likely consumes an extra hour per day of study time --- equivalent to an added language course for every semester.

-One difference with programs in Japan is that PhD candidates at OSC have no publication requirements.
-Thus, it is not rare for students to graduate with no published journal articles, and also none undergoing peer review.
-However, a typical PhD student will likely have one or two published articles, plus one or more articles under review, by the time of his/her final defense.
-A PhD candidate's committee still has to agree that the student's research is worthy of a PhD, so the journal articles may convince skeptical committee members.
-One difficulty, perhaps, with requiring publications in optics in the U.S.\ is that a significant number of research projects, including those employing students, are funded through corporations or the military.
-As a result, some of the student's research may be considered company secrets or as classified, and so might not receive approval for publication.